 The room is ready.
 Turn off call waiting, other phone ringers, and any timers or other electronics that are off during the interview.

 Use a landline if possible.
 Cell phones are more likely to be lacking or experiencing technical problems.

 Keep your materials in hand.
-Keep a checklist that best suits your resume, cover letter, and job listings, and put exactly where you can see them.
+Keep a checklist that best suits your resume, cover letter, and job listings, and put them exactly where you can see them.

 See proper etiquette.
-Do not smoke, eat or kiss during the interview.
+Do not smoke, eat, or kiss during the interview.
 Smile, and your answer is clear, even if it is to speak more slowly than usual.
 Pick it up In all important ways, treat yourself like a person in an interview.
 Your performance efforts will be reflected.

 questions to ask during a phone interview (with answers)